Back to school for mums and dads: The majority (62%) of parents want to learn coding to keep up with their kids

 What do they want you to be when you grow up?

-It’s no wonder they are eager to improve their own coding know-how and so support their children’s learning – two thirds of parents (64%) think it’s important for kids to learn coding and almost a third of parents (32%) hope their child goes on to pursue a career in computer programming or engineering.
+It’s no wonder they are eager to improve their own coding know-how and so support their children’s learning – two-thirds of parents (64%) think it’s important for kids to learn to code, and almost a third of parents (32%) hope their child goes on to pursue a career in computer programming or engineering.

 Computer programming is the number one career that dads would like their children to pursue, while it is the fourth most popular amongst mums, who would most like their children to be a teacher.